-The MCNS is inviting you to a special Annual General Meeting: Midwifery 2013.
+The MCNS met for our special Annual General Meeting: Midwifery 2013.

 November 30, from 2 to 4 pm, Keshen Goodman Library, 330 Lacewood Drive, Halifax.

 We rallied together on the grounds of the Halifax Public Library, Spring Garden, heard speakers talk about the need for midwifery, enjoyed some music and each others' company.
 There were bright flags, things to buy and oodles of happy babies.
 And yes, we made lots of noise.

 Thank you to the Canadian Press who covered our event.

 On May 5, midwives and midwifery will be honored around the world for their contributions to the health and well being of mothers, babies and families.
 Sadly, here in Nova Scotia, midwifery services are still available to too few women.

 Here's our press release, what we think about how it's going here in Nova Scotia...read more...

 Read up on midwifery on an international scale at

 Attend a virtual conference with speakers and presentations at